MochithaCodeBasics/RPC-2.0/README.md

 3. **Download the ZIP file** for your target year(s) from the **"Zip File"** column.
    - Example: For 2025, click the link in the **Zip File** column (e.g., `4.95 MB`).
    - The ZIP will contain **three CSV files**:
-     - `VAERSDATA.csv` → main case and patient data
+     - `VAERSDATA.csv` → Main case and patient data
      - `VAERSSYMPTOMS.csv` → Coded adverse event terms using the **MedDRA** (Medical Dictionary for Regulatory Activities) terminology.
          - Each report can have up to five coded symptoms (`SYMPTOM1`–`SYMPTOM5`), representing standardized MedDRA Preferred Terms.
-     - `VAERSVAX.csv` → vaccine/product details
+     - `VAERSVAX.csv` → Vaccine/product details

 4. Extract the ZIP and move all three CSV files into the `data/` folder of this repository.